OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 Every living thing that moves shall be food for you; just as I gave you the green plants, I now give you everything.

 ## Genesis 9:4
-But you must not eat meat that has its lifeblood still in it.
+However, you must not consume meat with its lifeblood still in it.

 ## Genesis 9:5
 And for your lifeblood I will surely require an accounting; from every animal I will require it.
 And from each human being, I will demand an accounting for the life of another human being.